eborgbjerg/java-mine/README.md

-# java-mine.pl
+# java-lint.pl

-*  Extract essential information, particularly about enterprise style apps, e.g. Spring and Jakarta apps.
+* Extract relevant patterns for further processing in a pipeline, using grep, sed, awk, perl, etc.